mac999/AI_foundation_tutorial/README.md

 ## AI foundation and trend seminar tutorial with code

 This repository contains materials for an [AI Foundation seminar](https://github.com/mac999/AI_foundation_tutorial/blob/main/AI_foundation_and_trend.pdf)([English version](https://github.com/mac999/AI_foundation_tutorial/blob/main/AI_foundation_and_trend(english).pdf)), covering fundamental concepts of AI, Machine Learning, Deep Learning, Natural Language Processing, [Transformers with Vibe coding](https://github.com/mac999/AI_foundation_tutorial/blob/main/Transformer_LLM_Vibecoding.pdf), and Large Language Models (LLMs), including agent-based approaches and related services.
 It is designed to provide hands-on experience, primarily utilizing Jupyter Notebooks.
 In reference, you can learn [How to develop AI agent with LLM](https://github.com/mac999/LLM-RAG-Agent-Tutorial), [Computer Vision with Deep Learning](https://github.com/mac999/computer_vision_deeplearning) and [AI for Media Art](https://github.com/mac999/llm-media-art-demo).

+- [How to develop AI agent with LLM](https://github.com/mac999/LLM-RAG-Agent-Tutorial): This repository contains LLM(large language model), RAG(retrieval augmented generation), AI Agent and MCP(Model Context Protocol) class focusing on creative AI agent development, modeling, and computing as the viewpoint of usecase.
+The colab code, source, presentation and reference with AI tools like below can be used for developing LLM, RAG and AI Agent.
+If you want to know the LLM, RAG and AI Agent with MCP subjects and materials, refer to the below link.
+- [Computer Vision with Deep Learning](https://github.com/mac999/computer_vision_deeplearning): This course goes beyond simply running pre-existing code.
+The core objective is to foster a deep understanding by having you implement the internal mechanisms of key deep learning models—such as CNN, ResNet, R-CNN, and YOLO—from the ground up.
+With hands-on exercises in PyTorch and Keras, you will gain proficiency in translating complex theories into functional code.

 <br/><br/>
 <p align="center">
 <img height="150" src="https://github.com/mac999/AI_foundation_tutorial/blob/main/slide.png"/>